 - Change up your garden design using our advice piece

 When to sow tomato seeds

-Easy to grow from seed, tomatoes can be sown from late February to mid-March if you are growing them in a greenhouse – find more advice on greenhouse growing here - or from late March to early April if you are going to be growing them outside.
+It's easy to grow your own from seed, and tomatoes can be sown from late February to mid-March if you are growing them in a greenhouse.
+Find more advice on greenhouse growing here - or from late March to early April if you are going to be growing them outside.